 Figure 1-1.
 Basic representation of current MET structure and modules.
-Green areas represent software and modules included in MET and gray areas represent input and output files..
+Green areas represent software and modules included in MET, and gray areas represent input and output files..

-The reformatting stage of MET consists of the PB2NC, ASCII2NC, and Pcp-Combine tools.
-The PB2NC tool is used to create NetCDF files from input prepbufr files containing point observations.
+The reformatting stage of MET consists of the Gen-Poly-Mask, PB2NC, ASCII2NC, and Pcp-Combine tools.
+The PB2NC tool is used to create NetCDF files from input PrepBufr files containing point observations.
 Likewise, the ASCII2NC tool is used to create NetCDF files from input ASCII point observations.
 These NetCDF files are then used in the statistical analysis step.
-The Pcp-Combine step is optional and serves only to accumulate precipitation amounts into the time interval selected by the user - if a user would like to verify over a different time interval than is included in their forecast or observational dataset.
+The Gen-Poly-Mask and Pcp-Combine are optional.
+The Gen-Poly-Mask tool will create a bitmapped masking area from a user specified polygon, i.e. a text file containing a series of latitudes / longitudes.
+This mask can then be used to efficiently limit verification to the interior of a user specified region.
+The Pcp-Combine tool accumulates precipitation amounts into the time interval selected by the user - if a user would like to verify over a different time interval than is included in their forecast or observational dataset.

-The three main statistical analysis components of the current version of MET are: Point-Stat, Grid-Stat, and MODE.
+The four main statistical analysis components of the current version of MET are: Point-Stat, Grid-Stat, MODE, and Wavelet-Stat.
 The Point-Stat tool is used for grid-to-point verification, or verification of a gridded forecast field against a point-based observation (i.e., surface observing stations, ACARS, rawinsondes, and other observation types that could be described as a point observation).
 In addition to providing traditional forecast verification scores for both continuous and categorical variables, confidence intervals are also produced using parametric and non-parametric methods.
 Confidence intervals take into account the uncertainty associated with verification statistics due to sampling variability and limitations in sample size.
-They are a valuable tool for obtaining more meaningful information about forecast performance.
+These intervals provide more meaningful information about forecast performance.
 For example, confidence intervals allow credible comparisons of performance between two models when a limited number of model runs is available.